Wednesday, August 11, 2010

 WHAT TO MAKE FOR COMPANY?

-Piedmontese Rice salad from my book "Nonna's Italian Kitchen"
+Piedmontese Rice salad from my book "Nonna's Italian Kitchen" (Update: the recipe is on this blog here now.)

 I was rushed today (as usual these days-- book deadline looming-- that's why not much blogging these recently!) and trying to figure out what to make for my husband's discerning (but omnivore) stepdaughter from Montreal, and her 12 year-old twin girls.
 I was also trying to figure out what to blog about before everyone gets here and I have no time to blog!